elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 **Returns:** `Promise<void>`

 The `onSubmit` handler is executed when calling `form.submit()`.
 It receives the form data and a boolean for the validity of the form.
+Meanwhile the form is being submitted, the form `isSubmitting` state will be set to `true`.
+This can be useful to change the state of the submit button in the UI.

 ```js
 interface MyFormData {